Bluetooth Hearing Aids in 2020 [Ultimate Guide]

-Livio AI has not been one of our best selling hearing aids of 2019, primarily due to price.
+Livio AI has not been one of our best selling hearing aids, primarily due to price.
 As brand new technology, Livio AI is only available at the premium level, which comes with a hefty price tag.

 We nonetheless gave it the #2 spot on the list because with Livio AI, Starkey has pushed the envelope more than any manufacturer in recent years and is setting trends that are here to stay.

 We believe that when the technology from this premium model trickles down and is available in lower end Starkey products, there will be a wider adoption of the Livio AI and other manufacturers will be left playing catch up to Starkey in the healthable space.

 Bottom line: We recommend visiting Starkey’s website and closely reviewing the features of Livio AI.
 If you’re interested in these features, use an iPhone, want premium technology, and are willing to pay for it, Livio AI is the hearing aid for you.
 If the “healthable” features are of little interest to you, and you just want one of the best Bluetooth hearing devices, from the only major American hearing aid manufacturer, we recommend looking at the more affordable Livio (non-AI version).

 Our price: Starting at $1649 per device